-> Make sure that any fittings, such as roof collars and wall brackets are suitable.
-On many boats the roof and walls are angled.
-This means some flue systems designed for houses won’t work on boats.
+Make sure that any fittings, such as roof collars and wall brackets are suitable.
+On many boats, the roof and walls are angled.
+This means some flue supports designed for houses won’t work on boats.

 – Flue Location

 The best location for your flue (and stove) is determined by many factors.
-The stove manufacturer will specify a minimum length of the flue.
+Most stove manufacturers will specify a minimum length of the flue.
 This must be adhered to, to ensure there is sufficient draft to clear all the fumes.
 You must also find a suitable place to cut through your roof, without compromising its strength.
-The end of the flue will need to keep a minimum distance from flammable materials, vents and windows.
+The end of the flue will need to keep a minimum distance from flammable materials, vents, and windows.
 The manufacturer will state these distances in the instructions.

 Installing Diesel Stoves On Boats

 A few brief notes on diesel stove installations on boats.
-All fuel lines and any day tank must be secured against movement, clipped down and protected from accidental impacts.
-Install shut off valves at the tank and at the appliance.
+All fuel lines and any day tanks must be secured against movement, clipped down, and protected from accidental impacts.
+Install shut-off valves at the tank and at the appliance.
 A fire stop valve must be installed to stop fuel flow in case of a fire.
 All diesel stoves on boats should have a solid floor beneath them.
-Minimum thicknesses are stated in the manufacturers instructions.
+Minimum thicknesses are stated in the manufacturer’s instructions.
 Always fit a drip tray to catch any accidental spills.

 We hope we have covered most aspects of how to install a boat stove, in this article.
-It is worth repeating that it is best to consult a professional boat stove installer, if you have any questions.
+It is worth repeating that it is best to consult our professional boat stove installers, if you have any questions.
 This is not only a safety concern.
-Damage to the vessel caused by bad craftsmanship can often be expensive (and sometimes impossible) to repair.
-In addition, many manufactures will not honour warranty agreements for DIY boat stove installs.
+Damage to the vessel caused by bad craftsmanship can often be expensive and time-consuming to repair.
+In addition, many manufacturers will not honour warranty agreements for DIY boat stove installs.